krprzenioslo/Hystrixwiki2/How-it-Works.md

 __(9) Return Successful Response__

-If Hystrix receives a _(6a) successful response_ it will return this response to the caller.
+If Hystrix receives a successful response it will return this response to the caller.

 <a name='CircuitBreaker'/>
 ## Circuit Breaker